gvwilson/sdxjs/file-backup/index.md

 A better approach is to use a <g key="mock_object">mock object</g>
 instead of the real filesystem.
-A mock object has the same interface as the function, object, class, or library that it replaces, but is designed to be used solely for testing
+A mock object has the same interface as the function, object, class, or library that it replaces, but is designed to be used solely for testing.
+[Node][nodejs]'s [`mock-fs`][node-mock-fs] library provides the same functions as the `fs` library, but stores everything in memory
 (<f key="file-backup-mock-fs"></f>).
+This prevents our tests from accidentally disturbing the filesystem, and also makes tests much faster
+(since in-memory operations are thousands of times faster than operations that touch the actual filesystem).

 <%- include('/inc/figure.html', {
     id: 'file-backup-mock-fs',
+    img: './figures/mock-fs.svg',
     alt: 'Mock filesystem',
-    cap: 'Using a mock filesystem to simplify testing.',
+    cap: 'Using a mock filesystem to simplify testing.'
-    fixme: true
 }) %>

-[Node][nodejs]'s [`mock-fs`][node-mock-fs] library provides the same functions as the `fs` library, but stores everything in memory.
-This prevents our tests from accidentally disturbing the filesystem, and also makes tests much faster
-(since in-memory operations are thousands of times faster than operations that touch the actual filesystem).

 We can create a mock filesystem by giving the library a JSON description of the files and what they should contain: